Class of 2015

 Attorney, Garcia & Anderson, LLP

 Hometown: Cumberland Furnace, Tennessee

-Vallerye was raised on a cattle farm in Tennessee, but has since lived in New York, Montana, Florida, Ecuador, Berkeley, and finally settled in Sacramento, California four years ago.
+Vallerye Anderson was raised on a cattle farm in Tennessee, but has since lived in New York, Montana, Florida, Ecuador, Berkeley, and finally settled in Sacramento, California four years ago.
 With an undergraduate degree in biology, she worked in bioremediation and solid waste management planning before moving into an advocacy role at an environmental non-profit.
 While there, she developed a love for working with community activists and policymakers in pushing to create more favorable environmental legislation and taking an active role in the political process.

-Vallerye recently obtained a master's degree in Community Development at UC Davis, which ignited her interest in coming to law school.
-At UCD, she focused her studies on immigrant rights and immigration reform-conducting research in farmworker health with the California Institute for Rural Studies, non-profit immigrant resources in Sacramento, and a master's thesis on political representation in majority-minority districts.
+Vallerye first obtained a master's degree in Community Development at UC Davis, which ignited her interest in coming to law school.
+At UC Davis, she focused her studies on immigrant rights and immigration reform-conducting research in farmworker health with the California Institute for Rural Studies, non-profit immigrant resources in Sacramento, and a master's thesis on political representation in majority-minority districts.
 She initially planned to go into advocacy work in this field upon graduation, but after an internship at an immigration law firm, she realized that she could offer more substantive and long-term support to immigrant communities through legal aid.